Visit the institution website for COVID‑19 updates

 All applications are considered by the admissions team on an individual basis; consideration throughout the application process and during interview is also given to relevant additional educational achievements, life experience and transferable skills, alongside references, personal statements (utilising an annually reviewed checklist in accordance with values based recruitment criteria set by the NHS) and the overall interview score.

-Your personal statement is expected to demonstrate an insight into your chosen field of Nursing, including an understanding of care environments and current issues in contemporary nursing or health care.
+Your personal statement is expected to demonstrate an insight into your chosen field of Nursing, including an understanding of care environments and current issues in contemporary nursing or health care, and should include an understanding of the NHS core values.
 You should describe the concept of a professional attitude, effective communication skills, good time-management skills, and an awareness of your own strengths and weaknesses.
 An awareness of the NMC Code and the vision for the training of the future nurse and how this can support the delivery of high quality person centred care should be included.
 You should convey your ability to work both independently and as part of a team and demonstrate motivation and a commitment to preparing to study as a nurse, demonstrating an ability to solve problems and to think creatively in conveying a capacity for leadership and how this is important in the nursing profession.

 What is the portfolio and why do I need it?